 5 ways to let your light shine for Jesus, according to Little Pot

 Hello, I’m Little Pot, a fruit-bearing vessel created by the potter.
 You can read my story in the children’s book, The Little Pot.
-As God’s vessel, you may seek ways to share your faith and let your light shine for Jesus.
-Whether you’re a child or an adult, you can follow many practical tips to spread the love and message of Christ.
-I have five tips to help you.
+As God’s vessel, you are probably looking for ways to share your faith and let your light shine for Jesus.
+Whether you’re a child or an adult, letting your light shine not only brings glory to God but also serves as a powerful witness to those who are searching for truth and hope.
+So, get ready to ignite your faith and discover practical ways to shine your light for Jesus.
+Let your light shine brightly and watch as others are drawn to the love of Christ through your example.

 Be humble.
 Don’t think of yourself as above anyone else.